adit-bala/Pokemon/README.md

 # Pokemon
 Created a replica of the popular game Pokemon with Java Swing - features a simple plotline, NPC interaction, and one boss battle

+Copyright Information: I own none of these images and all credits go to original owners.